-- The various profile configurations can be edited - · Protocol profiles can be mapped
+- The various profile configurations can be edited - Protocol profiles can be mapped defined on the firewall.

 Select the application profile associated with the protocol from the drop-down list by clicking on the arrow to the right of the field.